-On this Cape Town to Johannesburg journey you will enjoy a variety of adventures!
-We start off on the wine route through Stellenbosch on our way to Oudtshoorn before reaching the Garden Route.
-The Garden Route is a treasure trove of beautiful beaches, forest walks and an exciting menu of optional adventures.
+Situated at the tip of the African continent, surrounded by two oceans, South Africa boasts one of the world’s most beautiful and diverse destinations.
+An incredibly versatile region, whether you are looking for the excitement of the Big 5, the dramatic coastal scenery or the rich history of different cultures – South Africa has it all.
+Prepare to be captivated by its legendary landscapes and tapestries of untamed wilderness!
+On this 20 day Cape Town to Johannesburg journey you will enjoy a variety of experiences.
+We depart the mother city of Cape Town and head along the whale coast where we keep our eyes open for the season southern right whales that can be found in the ocean.
+From the coast we turn inland towards the Klein Karoo region and visit Oudtshoorn, before reaching the Garden Route.
+The Garden Route is a treasure trove of beautiful beaches, forest walks and an exciting menu of optional activities.
 Go bungee jumping of the world’s highest bungy bridge or soak up the sun at the beach.
-Experience the thrill of being on safari, observing the big five as well as zebras, giraffe and rhinos.
+Experience the thrill of being on safari, observing the Big Five as well as zebras, giraffe and rhinos.
 Your game viewing experience starts at Addo Elephant National Park.
 Addo Elephant National Park is recognised as one of South Africa’s most popular national parks and game reserves.
-We then will take you into Lesotho and Swaziland so that you can experience the different cultures of these landlocked countries.
-We’ll also stop in at the Blyde River Canyon, the third largest canyon of the world, where you can marvel at the spectacular rock formations and the endless expanse of the Panorama Route.
+We then will take you into Lesotho and Eswatini (formerly called the Kingdom of Swaziland) so that you can experience the different cultures of these landlocked countries.
+Our final stop will see us traverse the Kruger National Park in search of the wildlife.
+We will also stop in at the Blyde River Canyon, the third largest canyon of the world, where you can marvel at the spectacular rock formations and the endless expanse of the Panorama Route.
 You will see the highlights God’s Window, Bourke’s Luck Potholes and the Three Rondavels.
-Your adventure in Africa ends in Johannesburg.

 Pre & Post Tour Accommodation